-I have been a teacher for 28 years, a Headteacher for 13 years and, at the age of 52, this much I know about a teacher’s most valuable legacy.
-What does it matter if you leave a legacy?
-Recently, one of my … Continue reading →
+I have been a teacher for 31 years, a head teacher for 16 years and, at the age of 55, this much I know about our family’s Lost Lowry.
+What follows is based upon a family tale which has floated … Continue reading →

-I have been a teacher for 28 years, a Headteacher for 13 years and, at the age of 52, this much I know about how Larkin was right, “days are where we live”.
+I have been a teacher for 31 years, a head teacher for 16 years and, at the age of 55, this much I know about how Larkin was right, “days are where we live”.
 It’s Margate, 22 April 1957.
 My … Continue reading →